Huawei ban puts South Korea in a familiar place: Caught between the US and China

 A South Korean government source close to the situation said there are no easy answers.

-LG Uplus Corp, the only South Korean telecom firm to use Huawei equipment for its 5G network, declined to comment.
+LG Uplus, the only South Korean telecom firm to use Huawei equipment for its 5G network, declined to comment.

 For its part, Huawei said it plans to open a 5G lab in South Korea on Thursday as a sign of its commitment to partnership.